-Essentially, 'mocha' means a type of good quality coffee that is made from a specific coffee bean.
-The beans are from the plant species called Coffee Arabica, and it was originally only grown in Mocha, Yemen.
+Essentially, 'mocha' means a type of coffee that is made from a specific coffee bean originally only grown in Mocha, Yemen.
 It also means a mixture of coffee and chocolate, or a flavouring that tastes of this.

 Now we understand what a mocha is, where exactly did it come from?
 It is believed that the drink was originally named after the mocha bean, which is a type of coffee bean shipped from the port of Al Mokka in Yemen.
 Mocha beans were known for their naturally chocolatey flavour.
 These days, the name mocha doesn’t reference these coffee beans as such, but rather the presence of added chocolate flavourings in the coffee drink.